Think globally, act locally

-The phrase "Think globally, act locally" or "Think global, act local" has been used in various contexts, including planning, environment, education, mathematics, business and the church.
-For many environmental activists, the phrase has been changed into "act globally, act locally" due to the growing concern for the whole planet and thus the need of activism everywhere in the world.
+"Think globally, act locally" or "Think global, act local" is a phrase that has been used in various contexts, including planning, environment, community empowerment, education, mathematics, business and the church.

 Definition

 "Think globally, act locally" urges people to consider the health of the entire planet and to take action in their own communities and cities.
 Long before governments began enforcing environmental laws, individuals were coming together to protect habitats and the organisms that live within them.
-These efforts are referred to as grassroots efforts.
-They occur on a local level and are primarily run by volunteers and helpers.
+These efforts are referred to as grassroots efforts; they occur on a local level and are primarily run by volunteers and helpers.

-"Think Globally, Act Locally" originally began at the grassroots level, however, it is now a global concept with high importance.
+"Think Globally, Act Locally" originally began at the grassroots level; however, it is now a global concept with high importance.
 It is not just volunteers who take the environment into consideration.
 Corporations, government officials, education system, and local communities also see the importance of taking necessary actions that can impact positively the environment.

 Warren Heaps states, "It's really important to recognize that markets are different around the world, and company compensation programs should reflect a balance between global corporate philosophy and local practice and culture".